Nagaarjune/fullstack_application/README.md

 It contains sample serverless and react application

-I uploaded whole project as zip because of secuirity mesaures my company not allowing us to use own credentials in our system.
+I uploaded whole project as zil
 ----------------------Backend----------------------------------------------------
 And I created node application using aws lambda function and serverless framework.